ginkgo-project/ginkgo-data/README.md

 ## Licensing

 The Ginkgo benchmark data is available under the [CC-BY license](LICENSE.md).
 All contributions to the project are added under this license.
+By pushing to this repository, you agree to provide your data under the CC-BY license.